DKFZ-ODCF/IndelCallingWorkflow/README.indelCallingAnalysis.txt

 == Changelist

+* Version update to 1.0.176

+- SNVs calling made default.
+- Swapchecker - checks for tumor/control swap from the same PID.
+- TiNDA - Tumor in normal detection analysis, using Canopy's EM-clustering algorithm

+* Version update to 1.0.168

 - Further checks for the platypus indel calling step are introduced.
 A zgrep will be performed, together with a linecount to see if there are any faulty lines in the raw vcf file.